cyle/bridge-simulator/README.md

 	- current ship energy usage / max
 	- who's at what station? player list?
 	- unique name of your instance?
+- metrics on a ship
+	- main power level
+		- all subsystems use this power
+		- in units-per-second generation
+	- aux power level
+		- if main power shuts down, this comes on
+		- can also be used to boost main power
+		- in units-per-second generation, goes away quickly though
+	- battery boost level
+		- provides a boost to power levels
+		- runs out very quickly
+	- subsystem power levels
+		- weapons
+		- impulse engines/warp drive
+		- communications
+		- navigation
+		- science/sensors
+		- life support
+		- repair/maintenance
+	- environmental metrics
+		- oxygen supply
+		- temperature / climate
+	- torpedo ammunition
+	- whether major systems are on or off
+		- each one uses energy-per-second
+		- impulse engines, warp drive, weapons, etc
+	- whether minor systems are on or off
+		- each one uses energy-per-second
+		- most are subsets of major systems
+		- i.e. probes, ...
 - SpaceTeam-like random events at terminals
 	- fix the inverse power coupling!
 - pick your starting ship...